-The COVID-19 pandemic is an unpredictable and immensely challenging phenomenon for vulnerable SMEs and even more so for the non-essential sector, which experienced substantial restrictions on business activities during the pandemic.
-Phenomenological studies are needed to investigate the experiences of SME business actors, their maneuvers, and the fundamental changes they experience.
-This study collects data from the mid of 2022 and draws lessons from the surviving SMEs.
-A qualitative study, followed by a survey, provided more comprehensive findings.
+The COVID-19 pandemic is an unpredictable and immensely challenging phenomenon for vulnerable SMEs and even more so for the non-essential sector, which experienced substantial restrictions on business activities.
+Phenomenological studies are needed to investigate the experiences of SME business actors, their maneuvers, and the fundamental changes that they experience.
+This study collects data in the middle of 2022 and draws lessons from the surviving SMEs.
+A qualitative study followed by a survey provided more comprehensive findings.

-From these two approaches, this study found that SMEs in Indonesia exploit their capabilities and resources to obtain cash flow that allows them to continue to pay for their employees.
-This finding aligns with several previous studies that argue that internal capabilities would significantly affect defensive actions during a crisis (Huynh, 2022).
-Resource exploitation gives birth to SMEs' ability to innovate, not just within the mainstream but beyond the current mindset, such as by adding new businesses.
-In line with this, Christensen et al. (1998) argued that companies that venture into new markets through innovation are more successful than those that depend merely on their existing markets.
-Batik SMEs that expand their target segments, such as the youth market or career women working from home through the newest creations, will survive better during the pandemic.
-Several SMEs sold food or produced personal protective equipment (PPE) during the pandemic to maximize the utilization of their facilities and employees to acquire new profitable and sustainable businesses.
-In this case, employees could engage in innovation initiatives by utilizing their knowledge, skills, and commitment (Rubel et al., 2023).
+Using these two approaches, this study found that SMEs in Indonesia exploit their capabilities and resources to obtain cash flows that allow them to continue to pay for their employees.
+This finding aligns with several previous studies that argue that internal capabilities would significantly affect defensive actions during crises (Huynh, 2022).
+Resource exploitation gives birth to SMEs' ability to innovate, not just within the mainstream, but beyond the current mindset, such as by adding new businesses.
+In line with this, Christensen et al. (1998) argue that companies that venture into new markets through innovation are more successful than those that depend merely on their existing markets.
+Batik SMEs that expand their target segments, such as the youth market or career women working from home through their newest creations, will survive better.
+Several SMEs have sold food or produced personal protective equipment (PPE) during the pandemic to maximize the utilization of their facilities and employees to acquire new profitable and sustainable businesses.
+Employees can engage in innovation initiatives by utilizing their knowledge, skills, and commitment (Rubel et al., 2023).

-The resource-based theory emphasizes the unique, valuable, and irreplaceable resources and capabilities to win a long-term competition (Barney, 1991; Barney et al., 2011).
-However, in times of crisis, SMEs do not face competition because the existing business is at a halt (consumers do not need it).
+Resource-based theory (RBT) emphasizes the unique, valuable, and irreplaceable resources and capabilities to win long-term competition (Barney, 1991; Barney et al., 2011).
+However, in times of crisis, SMEs do not face competition because their existing business is at a halt (consumers do not need it).
 Nevertheless, RBT helps explain how SMEs that identify, analyze, and exploit their existing capabilities and resources become more innovative and ultimately survive.

-This study empirically shows fundamental differences between SMEs that exploit their networks and those that receive government aid.
+This study empirically shows the fundamental differences between SMEs that exploit their networks and those that receive governmental aid.
 Both (partnership and assistance) do not directly improve innovation but increase the capacity of SMEs to utilize resources to create new products/services.
-In this case, the ability of SMEs to gain external knowledge and assimilate it into a company is essential.
-Thus, the absorptive capacity theory does play a role in explaining the impact of absorbing new information or skills from external parties and increasing innovation in SMEs.
-The company's ability to assimilate various new and valuable information increases the company's innovation power (Cohen and Levinthal, 1990; Miroshnychenko et al., 2021).
+The ability of SMEs to gain external knowledge and assimilate it into a company is essential.
+Thus, absorptive capacity theory (ACAP) plays a role in explaining the impact of absorbing new information or skills from external parties and increasing innovation in SMEs.
+A company's ability to assimilate various new and valuable information increases its innovation power (Cohen and Levinthal, 1990; Miroshnychenko et al., 2021; Corvello et al., 2023), which is align with the open innovation practices that boosted SMEs survivability (Carrasco-Carvajal et al., 2023: Jabeen et al., 2023).

-This study links two well-established strategic management theories: Resource-Based Theory (Barney, 1991; Barney et al., 2011) and Absorptive Capacity (Cohen and Levinthal,

-1990; Zahra and George, 2002).
+This study links two well-established strategic management theories: Resource-Based Theory (Barney, 1991; Barney et al., 2011) and Absorptive Capacity (Cohen and Levinthal, 1990; Zahra and George, 2002).
 Instead of assuming that the two theories are at odds, this study considers both essential to fully explaining SMEs' maneuvers when the phenomenon occurs.

 Finally, several SMEs convey the importance of technology and digitalization during crises.
 Studies confirm the need for SMEs to adopt digital technologies to accelerate innovation (Bettiol et al., 2022) and survival strategies (Adam & Alarifi, 2021; Zutshi et al., 2021).
-However, since technology adoption might require new skills and further investments, SMEs must be observant in choosing technology that can facilitate their operations without incurring additional costs, for example, using open-source software for business processes or interactive social media for sales and promotions.
+However, since technology adoption might require new skills and further investments, SMEs must be observant in choosing technology that can facilitate their operations without incurring additional costs, such as using open-source software for business process effectiveness.